 - On top of the olive salad, start with a layer of mortadella, then provolone, and then sopressata.
 Do the same to the other half of bread.

 - Carefully flip the top half of the bread on top of the bottom half.
 Keep the paper towel on the bread while flipping it to make cleanup easier.

-- When you are ready to eat, unwrap the sandwich and cut it into 12 wedges, as you would cut a pie.
+- When you are ready to eat, unwrap and cut it into 12 wedges, as you would cut a pie.
 To be authentic, cut it in quarters instead of in twelfths.
 Serve cold with plain potato chips, pepperoncini, giardiniera, dill pickles, and root beer.

 - If you would like more meat and cheese, just double the amount, so you’ll have four layers instead of two.